Granby Workshop is a manufacturer of architectural ceramics, based in Liverpool.

-The Workshop was set up as part of the community-led efforts to rebuild Granby, a Liverpool neighbourhood that was nearly made derelict by decades of poorly-planned regeneration initiatives.
+The Workshop was set up by Assemble as part of the community-led efforts to rebuild Granby, a Liverpool neighbourhood that was nearly made derelict by decades of poorly-planned regeneration initiatives.

 A resourceful, creative group of residents started to bring the neighbourhood back to life by clearing, planting, painting, and campaigning.
 And in 2011 they entered into an innovative form of community land ownership to secure 10 empty houses, and renovate them as affordable homes.

 The workshop’s first range of products were designed for the houses being renovated, and included bathroom tiles, door handles and fireplaces – new architectural features made in Granby and reflecting the care, value and creativity invested in these homes.